technodono/Datapacks/Dungeons+/info.md

 **Scorched Tomb**: Deep in the badlands these will be found.
 Dungeons full of zombies and loot for those who do a little searching!

-**Witch Shack**: Well whatever shack was there seems to be in dis-repair.
+**Witch Shack**: Well whatever shack was there seems to be in disrepair.

 ## Dungeons+ Loot